Skip to content

 Step 3.
 Calculate phonon spectrum

-BAND =0.0 0.0 0.0 0.5 0.0 0.5 0.625 0.25 0.625, 0.375 0.375 0.75 00 0.0 0.0 0.5 0.5 0.5 #It is the coordinate of a highly symmetrical point, with three coordinates in a group representing the XYZ direction.
+Prepare the band.conf file as follows: (See Phonopy official website for parameter meanings) ATOM_NAME =Si #Corresponding to the element names in POSCAR.
+DIM = 2 2 2 #DIM is a multiple of the cell expansion just now BAND =0.0 0.0 0.0 0.5 0.0 0.5 0.625 0.25 0.625, 0.375 0.375 0.75 00 0.0 0.0 0.5 0.5 0.5 #It is the coordinate of a highly symmetrical point, with three coordinates in a group representing the XYZ direction.
 Each coordinate within a group is separated by a space, while adjacent sets of coordinates (two highly symmetrical point coordinates) are separated by two spaces.
+BAND_LABELS = G K M G #BAND_LABELS are the names of these high symmetry points.
+BAND_POINTS = 101 FORCE_CONSTANTS= READ EIGENVECTORS = .TRUE .(If you want to view the eigenvalues of the phonon spectrum, enable this option) Step 4.
+Post processing steps for obtaining phonon spectra

-#1.
-Extract the force constant and obtain the FORCEVNet file.
+1. Extract the force constant and obtain the FORCEVNet file.

 phonopy –fc vasprun.xml

-#2.
-Calculate the phonon spectrum and save it in PDF format
+2. Calculate the phonon spectrum and save it in PDF format

 phonopy -c POSCAR-unitcell band.conf -p -s

-#3.
-Further output the phonon spectrum as a data file for drawing in other software.
+3. Further output the phonon spectrum as a data file for drawing in other software.

-#Old version of phonopy
+Old version of phonopy

-bandplot –gnuplot> phonon.out
+bandplot –gnuplot> phonon.txt

-#New version of phonopy
+New version of phonopy

-phonopy-bandplot –gnuplot > phonon.out
+phonopy-bandplot –gnuplot > phonon.txt

-#The first line in the phonon.out file is the coordinates of the high symmetry point on the x-axis
+The first line in the phonon.out file is the coordinates of the high symmetry point on the x-axis

 3 Finite displacement method